FelipeReis26/felipereis26.github.io/README.md

 IT support engineer in Dublin.
 I run a busy service desk and build the tools that make it less busy.
 The site covers my personal projects (with repos and a live app) and case studies of the automation I've built at work.

-One HTML file, no framework, no build step.
-Push to `main` and GitHub Pages redeploys it.

 ## Highlights

 - [New hire access provisioning tool](https://felipereis26.github.io/#new-hire-tool) - one request becomes ~23 correctly typed Jira tickets, safely